Blair Cramer: 1991–2004

 On October 10, 1991, Blair Daimler (Mia Korf) comes to fictional Llanview with a secret — she is the daughter of Dr. Dorian Lord's (Elaine Princi) as-yet-unmentioned older sister Agatha "Addie" Cramer (Pamela Payton-Wright), conceived when Addie was raped.
 Blair keeps Addie, mentally ill and institutionalized for years, hidden in her loft, and blames her Aunt Dorian for her mother's illness.
 Seeking revenge, Blair tries to ruin Dorian by getting her aunt's signature on a document confessing to the murder of Victor Lord in 1976.
 As it turns out, Dorian had been told Addie had died by their parents, who had institutionalized her.

 Just after midnight on New Year's Day 1992, Blair meets Max Holden (James DePaiva), and the two lonely individuals soon fall passionately in love.
 However, Blair seeks to marry billionaire Asa Buchanan (Phil Carey) to gain the financial security and power she needs to care for her mother and destroy Dorian.
 A persistent Max woos Blair into having sex with him hours before her wedding to Asa on June 16, 1992 — literally on top of her wedding dress.
 Nevertheless, Blair marries Asa anyway.
 The union is a loveless one, and the marriage is clearly doomed when Blair feigns being pregnant to get her share of the Buchanan money.
 On Christmas Eve 1992, the argument that follows after he discovers Blair's deception, Asa has a heart attack and Blair leaves him on the floor to die (He is soon discovered by his ex-wife Renee Divine (Patricia Elliott) and recovers).
-During a divorce hearing in January 1993, Asa paid off a maid named Sunny to say she witnessed Max and Blair making love in Blair's bedroom and as a result she was given no financial settlement by the judge.
+During a divorce hearing in January 1993, Asa paid off a maid named Sunny to say she witnessed Max and Blair having sex in Blair's bedroom and as a result she was given no financial settlement by the judge.
 She in turn took off with money from Dorian's safe and left town on January 29, 1993.
 By the time Blair's marriage to Asa falls apart, Max has moved on to the new love of his life, Luna Moody (Susan Batten).

 On December 17, 1993, Blair (Kassie DePaiva) was immediately tracked down in Florida by Victoria "Viki" Lord (Erika Slezak) and Sloan Carpenter (Roy Thinnes) to admit she tricked Dorian into signing a confession for killing Victor Lord.
 In 1994, Blair tries to use Max's ever-increasing gambling habit to split him up from Luna.
 Blair and Max spend a wild weekend in Atlantic City.
 Later, Blair accidentally hits Luna with her car and paralyzes her.
 Realizing he loves Luna, a sobered Max faces his addiction and ends his relationship with Blair, seemingly for good.
 Cord Roberts (John Loprieno) consoles a devastated Blair, and they fall into a romance.